The Swifty Foundation

 Give Today

-Michael Gustafson created the Swifty Foundation before his death at age 15 to raise awareness and funds for pediatric cancer research so that: “No other child will have to go through what I did.”
+Michael Gustafson created the Swifty Foundation before his death at age 15 to raise awareness and funds for pediatric cancer research so "they can use me to find a cure"

 Join Our Mailing List